 The last time I traveled through London Gatwick’s North Terminal (to Monaco) I used the No1 lounge and found the tables to be grubby and untended, it was rather hectic and I always find that the drinks seem to be lacking in this lounge (sparkling water from a tap, diet coke also from a tap- both virtually flat).
 I may simply have been unlucky and have hit on peak-time traffic, but it convinced me to give the Aspire lounge in Gatwick North Terminal a try.

 So how was this Aspire lounge?

 So we come to the question of which lounge is best in Gatwick North Terminal?
 It would have to be the No 1 Traveller lounge for the view, the selection of food (salads set out, hot meal choices, more extensive selection of magazines).
-If you have a Priority Pass, the No 1 Lounge is the better offering even without the choice of drinks, but the competitive price of the Aspire if you are booking unrelated to a lounge pass makes it an excellent choice.
+If you have a Priority Pass, the No 1 Lounge is the better offering even without the choice of drinks, but the competitive price of the Aspire, if you are booking unrelated to a lounge pass, makes it an excellent choice.

-For me, the best seat in the Aspire lounge is the window seat at the far end which has more privacy whilst still being able to see the departures screen.
-If you miss fizzy coke and sparkling water which are sorely lacking in the No1 Lounge, the Aspire Lounge is certainly worth a try.
-I will be mixing it up with a slight preference to the No 1 Traveller lounge for future flights – at least until I become a BA Silver Tier member and I have access to the British Airways lounges and in particular in the British Airways lounge in Gatwick North Terminal.
+For me, the best seat in the Aspire lounge is the window seat at the far end, which has more privacy whilst still being able to see the departures screen.
+If you miss fizzy coke and sparkling water, which are sorely lacking in the No1 Lounge, the Aspire Lounge is certainly worth a try.
+I will be mixing it up with a slight preference to the No 1 Traveller lounge for future flights – at least until I become a BA Silver Tier member and I have access to the British Airways lounges and in particular the British Airways lounge in Gatwick North Terminal.